 After achieving this goal, just a few months later in early 2007 I first learned I was pregnant with my first son.
 It was then my intuition became even stronger regarding my personal health.

 Without research, my body told me to immediately cut out any products that contained aspartame, minimize sugary drinks, and immediately stop taking a low dose of an antidepressant I was taking at the time.
 I’m not suggesting others stop taking medications without consulting their Doctors first, but rather sharing this is what my body told me was best for me.
-(I will be speaking about this topic in an upcoming post.)
+(I will speak to this in the future.)

 From this point on, my intuition led me on a path that would forever change how I lived each day, but essentially my personal holistic healing journey started with becoming more aware of the food I was eating, and the habits I had formed.

 How about you?
 Have you learned to listen to your body when it comes to food?